-A brother, sister duo were successful in finding it in a bush.
+A brother, sister duo was successful in finding the lost lamb.

 Ashley Hernandez and Jeremiah Wagenman found the lost lamb for the third year in a row and scored a $100 prize for their efforts.

-Two babies crawled their way to the finish line during the Diaper Derby after the Lost Lamb winner was announced.
+Two babies crawled to the finish line during the Diaper Derby after the Lost Lamb winner announcement.

-Taylor ended up making her way to the edge of the blanket first to take home a trophy with a lamb on top.
+Taylor ended up making her way to the edge of the blanket to take home the trophy with a lamb on top.

-The Willows Junior Honkers also joined in the festivities and hosted a fundraising event – a dunk tank where people could try and make coaches or the Glenn County District Attorney Dwayne Stewart splash into the pool below.
+The Willows Junior Honkers also joined in the festivities and hosted a fundraiser – a dunk tank where people could try and make coaches and even the Glenn County District Attorney Dwayne Stewart splash into the pool below them.